Be1acProgrammer/about/README.md

 https://statuspage.freshping.io/63826-betawhoogle/
 --

-IF you have any questions email be at githubhelp.hqu1p@simplelogin.com
+IF YOU HAVE ANY QUESTIONS EMAIL ME AT:
+--
+githubhelp.hqu1p@simplelogin.com
+--